SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 **1. Initialize production project environment**

-Execute the following `oc` command to create a new project:
+Execute the following oc command to create a new project (ensure to replace ocpuser0XX by your designated OCP username):

-`oc new-project userXX-coolstore-prod --display-name='Coolstore Monolith - Production'`
+`oc new-project ocpuser0XX-coolstore-prod --display-name='Coolstore Monolith - Production'`

-This will create a new OpenShift project called `userXX-coolstore-prod` from which our production application will run.
+This will create a new OpenShift project called `ocpuser0XX-coolstore-prod` from which our production application will run.

 **2. Add the production elements**